minvws/nl-kat-coordination/rfd/0005-raw-storage.md

 Using `"NO_ORG"` or another placeholder makes sure all similar data lives in the same directory layer.
 This makes it easier to search or manipulate data using patterns such as `rm -rf */1970-10-10/*` (to delete all data for a particular date).
-Hence 1 is probably the better solution here over 2.
+Hence, 1 is probably the better solution here over 2.

 For easier access to different types of data, such as specific plugins, reports, or miscellaneous types, it is probably a good idea to add one extra layer to group the same kind of data together.
 This directory could live below